Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.rediscovery_lifetime

-With this parameter you can configure how often (in seconds) you want to allow the plugin to do re-discovery (OpenID Connect Discovery) and load extra JWKS (`config.extra_jwks_uris`).
+With this parameter, you can configure how often (in seconds) you want to allow the plugin to do re-discovery (OpenID Connect Discovery) and load extra JWKS (`config.extra_jwks_uris`).
 This parameter is there to prevent the plugin from hitting your IdPs discovery endpoint